 Profile

 Michael was educated in African History at the University of Ibadan where he earned his bachelor's and master's degrees in history.
 His master’s dissertation examined the colonial history of Nigeria and presented the impact amalgamation had on its post-1914 socio-economic and political developments.
-The research, seeking to explore how colonial actions and legacies fueled conflicts in post-colonial Africa, revealed that the post-1914 activities of the British and that of the Nigerian peoples conditioned the evolutionary nature of the emerged Nigerian state.
 In 2021, Michael proceeded to Ben-Gurion University of the Negev (BGU) in the State of Israel where he completed an MA in African Studies.

 RESEARCH INTERESTS